OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

-To test for [Sensitive Functionality Exposure Through IPC](#sensitive-functionality-exposure-through-ipc) mechanisms we will identify a list of IPC mechanisms our app uses, then review the source code to see whether sensitive data is leaked when the mechanisms are used.
+To test for [sensitive functionality exposure through IPC](#sensitive-functionality-exposure-through-ipc "Sensitive Functionality Exposure Through IPC") mechanisms we will identify a list of IPC mechanisms our app uses, then review the source code to see whether sensitive data is leaked when the mechanisms are used.

 ### Static Analysis